I never win anything on the UK National Lottery..... Are my chances of winning

 What is the Health Lottery?

 Many countries throughout the world have introduced a state lottery system which is used to raise funds for the government, charities or a combination of both.
-They have proved popular and many pay out prizes in excess of £1m each week, making millionaires the whole world over.
+They have proved popular and many pay out prizes in excess of £1m, making millionaires the whole world over.
 Everyone dreams of winning, but the odds against winning the biggest prizes (the jackpot) are stacked against you.

 Currently, around 20% of the ticket price from the Health Lottery is donated to good causes.
 In contrast to the National Lottery, the Health Lottery has to be structured as 51 different society lotteries, each representing at least one local authority area in England, Scotland and Wales.
 Each week, the monies raised are allocated to a different society (in rotation), and the distribution to good causes is then undertaken by the society concerned in conjunction with the People's Health Trust charity.